schnnmbr/plugins/sumome/Readme.txt

 = Or go completely old school =

 If you really want to customize your email popover, you can actually edit the full HTML.
 You can add a different form, select specific pages to not show the popover on, and even add a redirected confirmation URL.
 Customize to your heart's content.

+= Share (optimized social sharing buttons) =

+This app is used by many top 1000 sites.
+Instantly add sharing buttons to your desktop and mobile experience.
+Most people using Share see at least 20% more page views afterwards.
+The buttons auto optimize themselves and you can choose from these different places to share on (Facebook, Twitter, Pinterest, Reddit, Buffer, Delicious, Digg, Evernote, Amazon Wishlist, Instapaper, Pocket, LinkedIn, Tumblr, StumbleUpon, Yummly).
+Includes SMS sharing and WhatsApp sharing.

 = Highlighter (Twitter sharing feature) =